 Today we head into the wild interior of Asturias, where the landscapes of the Cantabrian Mountains offer spectacular views, traditional villages and a host of myths and legends.
 We stop at Castro de Chao San Martin, a key site in our understanding of castro culture.
 Settlement began here in the Bronze Age, around 800 BC, and grew into a major Iron Age and Roman centre for the mining of the region’s gold deposits.
-We also visit a nearby Bronze Age burial tumulus (del Canadeiro) and stop for lunch in the nearby town of Grandas de Salime before continuing to Castro de San Isodro.
-This remote native settlement is protected by a system of ‘chevaux de frise’ standing stones, perhaps a defensive anti-cavalry measure.
-To complete our day’s circuit we follow the scenic Navia valley down to our hotel.
+We also visit a nearby Bronze Age burial tumulus (del Canadeiro) and stop for lunch in the mountain town of Grandas de Salime.
+In the afternoon we see another fine castro at Os Castro Taramundi and we complete our day’s circuit by following the scenic Navia valley down to our hotel.

 Day 4: Castro de Cabo Blanco, Ribadeo, Cathedral’s Beach and Castro de Mohías.